QVPR/VPRTempo/README.md

 ```

 ## Datasets
+VPRTempo was developed to be simple to train and test a variety of datasets.
+Please see the information below about running a test with the Nordland traversal dataset and how to organize custom datasets.

 ### Nordland
-VPRTempo was developed and tested using the [Nordland](https://webdiis.unizar.es/~jmfacil/pr-nordland/#download-dataset).
+VPRTempo was developed and tested using the [Nordland](https://webdiis.unizar.es/~jmfacil/pr-nordland/#download-dataset) traversal dataset.
 This software will work for either the full-resolution or down-sampled datasets, however our paper details the full-resolution datasets.

 To simplify first usage, we have set the defaults in `VPRTempo.py` to train and test on a small subset of Nordland data.
 We recommend [downloading Nordland](https://webdiis.unizar.es/~jmfacil/pr-nordland/#download-dataset) and using the `./src/nordland.py` script to unzip and organize the images into the correct file and naming structure.